Header Bidding vs Real-Time Bidding (RTB): What’s the Difference?

 • Scalability: RTB can handle a vast number of impressions and bids simultaneously, making it suitable for large-scale campaigns.

-• Performance Transparency: Detailed reporting and analytics allow advertisers to track performance metrics closely, enabling continuous optimization of ad strategies.
+• Performance Transparency: Detailed reporting and analytics allow advertisers to track performance marketing metrics closely, enabling continuous optimization of ad strategies.

 Disadvantages of RTB